soundasleep/jevon.org/wiki/getting-git-to-work-over-ssh-in-windows.md

 # Import these SSH public keys into your <a href="https://github.com/settings/ssh">GitHub account SSH keys</a>
 # Make sure that your `GIT_SSH` environment variable is set to `c:/cygwin/bin/ssh` or something similar; if you installed TortoiseGit, this may be messed up to point to a Putty console
 # Add the <a href="https://help.github.com/articles/working-with-ssh-key-passphrases/">ssh-agent script</a> to your `~/.bashrc`
-# Now, you can just run `bash` in any command prompt, which will ask you for your SSH keyphrase, and you can `git push` to your hearts content.
+# Now, you can just run `bash` in any command prompt, which will ask you for your SSH keyphrase, and you can `git push` to your hearts content without having to re-enter your passphrase every time

 [[Category:Git]]